DanielTal1/Chat-Web/README.md

 The web client was built using react and css.
 The web client side consists 3 pages: Login, Signup, Chat.

-## You are currently in the repository of the web client side

 ## How to run
 The client and server sides need to be run separately.
 First the server needs to be run and then the client.